-The City of Fresno (City), California is seeking proposals from qualified Agencies who can demonstrate their expertise in community engagement as it pertains to the City's \$66.5 million award from the Transformative Climate Communities (TCC) grant program to implement the Transform Fresno Project (Project).
+The City of Fresno (City), California is seeking proposals from qualified Agencies who can demonstrate their expertise in project management, oversight, fiscal compliance, and proven success in leading a project within the Transformative Climate Community (TCC) grant program.
+The projects identified below are part of the City's \$66.5 million award to implement a community driven suite of projects known as Transform Fresno.